Mall of America Family Guide, Floor By Floor

 3 Ways to save at Rock of Ages Mini Golf:

-1. Buy a family four pack for $38.99 a reduced rate per person, game is $9.75 for each additional player.
+1. Buy a family four pack at a reduced rate per person.

-2. Combine it with Moose Mountain for a $19.99 package deal.
+2. Combine it with another attraction in a package deal.

 3. Take your preschooler (maybe on a Toddler Tuesday).
-Since kids 5 and under are free, $11.99 makes a pretty affordable parent-child date.
+Since kids 5 and under are free, this makes a pretty affordable parent-child date.

 Cost: It’s an arcade.
 Set a budget and stick to it.